An Unassuming Independent Gallery Space in Harajuku, Tokyo designed by Japanese architect Nobuo Araki

 It’s easy to miss the The Mass‘ unassuming concrete box-like structures, located just behind Harajuku’s bustling Cat Street and Omotesando Street.
-A private gallery and exhibition space, it is completely unlike the rest.
+As a private gallery and exhibition space, it is completely unlike the rest.

 The minimalist design was created by Tokyo-based architect Nobuo Araki / The Archetype, merging concrete with bold steel doors and detailed key brass with wood features.
-Each of the gallery’s entry points showcase protruding overhead eaves and entrance steps, a key design feature, providing protection from seasonal weather damage.
+Each of the gallery’s entry points showcase protruding overhead eaves and entrance steps, a key signature design feature by the architecture providing protection from seasonal weather.

-With a visual identity created by revered Japanese artist Fumio Tachibana, whose own sculptural artworks can be found positioned in various locations around the exterior it is a subtle touch to the restrained yet creative space.
+The Mass’ visual identity was created by revered Japanese typographer and artist Fumio Tachibana, whose own sculptural artworks can be found positioned in various locations around the exterior it is a subtle touch to the restrained yet creative space.

-Sans curator or gallery director, The Mass is private and independent in the way it holds its exhibitions, championing art and culture-based exhibitions, showcasing work from photographer Henry Leutwyler’s Document to Hiroshi Fujiwara’s 71-84 punk archive exhibition on display.
+Without an appointed curator or gallery director, The Mass is private and independent in the way it holds its exhibitions led by owner Masayuki Nishimoto.
+Championing art and culture-based exhibitions, past exhibitions include New York photographer Henry Leutwyler’s Document to Hiroshi Fujiwara’s 71-84 punk archive exhibition on display.